vlad-kurdesov/ServerSideAngularCompile/readme.md

 This project provides website + Api (without any security) that shows how you could possibly use client-side binding mechanisms to generate template that you could send later via Email or SMS or any other delivery mechanism.

 Currently it works only with AngularJS 1.6.1 bindings.
-And relies on cndjs.cloudflare.com to load proper JavaScript libraries (it would be much faster to have copies of those files on your local drive if you have slow connection).

 # Setup